mspass-team/mspass/docs/source/user_manual/memory_management.rst

 data flows through the pipeline only 2 or 3 copies are held in memory at the same time.
 However, dask, at least, seems to try to push :math:`N_{threads}` objects through the pipeline simultaneously assigning one thread per pipeline.
-Spark probably does something similar but we have no direct experience to confirm or deny that statement.
-That means that the multiplier is at most about 2.
+Pyspark seems to do the same thing but uses separate processes, by default, for each worker.
+That means that the multiplier is at least about 2.
 Actual usage can be dynamic if the size of the objects in the pipeline are variable from the very common use of one of the time windowing functions.
+In our experience workflows with variable sized objects have rapidly fluctuating memory use as data assigned to different workers moves through the pipeline.

 If we assume
 that model characterizes the memory use of a workflow it is useful